bids-standard/bids-specification/src/atlas.md

   <tr>
    <td>hemisphere
    </td>
    <td>OPTIONAL.
-MUST BE ONE OF: “left”, “right”, “bilateral”.
+MUST BE ONE OF: "left", "right", "bilateral".
 Indicate whether the node/parcel/region is in the left or right hemispheres, or is available bilaterally.
    </td>
   </tr>
   <tr>